This script is the main install program for Alpine linux, only can run as root.

 Note check

-script at Setup scripts section.
+setup-ntpscript at Setup scripts section.

-This script its called at last from setup-alpine
+This script its called at last from setup-alpine, it will mount a target device,

 wil try to partitioned and copy the data to the target device.